 What are the risks of mechanically tenderized meat?

-The health risks of eating mechanically tenderized meat come from E. coli, a type of bacteria found in the intestines of humans and animals.
+The health risks of eating mechanically tenderized meat come from E. coli, which are bacteria found in the intestines of humans and animals.

 It’s normal for

 E. coli to be on the surface of intact (not mechanically tenderized) raw meat.
-The heat from cooking or grilling the meat kills the E. coli.
+The heat from cooking or grilling intact meat kills the E. coli.
 But with mechanically tenderized meat, the

 E. coli gets pushed from the surface of the meat to the inside, where it may not be killed during cooking.